svndco/deckpilot/README.md

 ## Troubleshooting

 ### OSC Messages Not Sending
-1. Check OSC is enabled in Settings (click AE logo)
+1. Check OSC is enabled in Settings
 2. Verify DeckPilot Companion module is installed and connection shows green
 3. Check OSC port is set to 8014 in both DeckPilot settings and Companion module config
 4. Check firewall settings aren't blocking UDP ports 8012 and 8014